Black Market

 This situation arises when illegal immigrants obtain jobs, when students traveling abroad avail themselves of employment without a proper work visa or when children of minimum age requirements work for money and survival, also known as child labor.

-The government of many countries has been trying to keep a check on this situation.
+The governments of many countries have been trying to keep a check on this situation.
 Still, due to the increasing number of immigrants, it is nearly impossible to eradicate the possibility of this illegal market condition.

-3. Regulations-Driven Black Market Conditions: These markets can also appear due to the shortages created by government-imposed price ceilings.
+These markets can also appear due to the shortages created by government-imposed price ceilings

 For example, if the government caps prices at a grocery store, where bottled water is to be sold after a natural disaster, then the store will quickly run out of water.
 The vendors will then likely sell water at a higher price than the people are willing to pay.

-Overregulation by governments can also cause such underground markets.
-These markets are rampant because citizens want to buy goods and services that are hard to get through legal channels.
+Government overregulation can also create underground markets.
+These markets are rampant because citizens want to buy goods and services that are hard to obtain through legal channels.

 Such jobs can be as simple as babysitting (but being paid in cash and not reporting it to the legal tax authorities) or something as serious as selling cocaine or other drugs (where both the sale and not reporting the income to tax authorities is illegal).